chainer/chainerui/docs/source/docker.rst

 Create a project
 ----------------

 To store data such as logs and show a log chart, a project with a result directory path is needed.
-There are 2 way to register projects to the server, via HTTP or via ``docker exec``.
+There are 2 ways to register projects to the server, via HTTP or via ``docker exec``.
 For more detail about project function, see :ref:`getstart_create_project`

 .. note::